MadBomber/aia/README.md

 - **[prompt_manager](https://github.com/madbomber/prompt_manager)** (via `pm`) to manage prompts,
 - **[robot_lab](https://github.com/madbomber/robot_lab)** as the AI execution engine — builds single robots or multi-model networks,
-- **[kbs](https://github.com/madbomber/kbs)** for the RETE-based rule engine that drives input classification, model selection, and tool routing,
 - **[trak_flow](https://github.com/madbomber/trak_flow)** for task tracking and robot-to-robot delegation workflows,
 - and can use the **[shared_tools gem](https://github.com/madbomber/shared_tools)** which provides a collection of common ready-to-use tool functions for use with LLMs that support tools.